-Beer knowledge sessions for those looking to pass industry exams such as the Cicerone®, BJCP, and Beer Steward Exams.
+Beer Conscious Training offers beer knowledge sessions for those looking to pass industry exams such as the Cicerone®, BJCP, and Beer Steward Exams.
 Online, DVD and customized training for distributor sales reps, brewery employees, retailers and individuals.

-The purpose of this program is “to promote beer literacy and the appreciation of real beer, and to recognize beer tasting and evaluation skills.”
+The purpose of the Beer Judge Certification Program is “to promote beer literacy and the appreciation of real beer, and to recognize beer tasting and evaluation skills.”
 This program covers 23 different beer styles and has been around since 1985.
 There are currently 3,660 active judges in the program.

 Better Beer Scores™ is the proven leader in beer webinars – offering a dozen craft beer webinar (online seminar) programs.
 The Better Beer Scores™ webinar platform is a new and interactive way to learn more about craft beer styles, homebrewing, and to prepare for each of the BJCP (Beer Judge Certification Program) Exams in three distinct and affordable series: the World of Beer Series, the Homebrewing Series, and our flagship offerings, the BJCP Exam Prep Series.
 Visit our website today for more information and to sign up for one of our twelve craft beer webinars.
 Prices start at just $24.99 per webinar!